padrinobook/padrinobook/02-job-vacancy-application.md

 - `<!DOCTYPE html>` - The *document type* tells the browser which HTML version should be used for rendering the content correctly.
-- `head` - Specifying meta information like title, description, and other things, this is also the place to where to add CSS and JavaScript files
+- `<head>...</head>` - Specifying meta information like title, description, and other things, this is also the place to where to add CSS and JavaScript files.
-- `body` - section for displaying the main content of the page
+- `<body>...</body>` - In this section the main content of the page is displayed.

-This used to be the way websites were created in the beginning of the web - plain static content, today things are a little more dynamic so our static app won't last long.
+This used to be the way websites were created in the beginning of the web - plain static content.
+Today things are a dynamic, so our static app won't last long but for the beginning it gives a success feeling.

-We can take a look at our new page by firing up Padrino by running the following at the command line:
+We can take a look at our new page by firing up our app by running the following at the command line:

     $ bundle exec padrino start

-You should see a message telling you that Padrino has taken the stage, you should now be able to view the freshly created index page by visiting [http://localhost:3000/index.html](http://localhost:3000/index.html) in your favorite browser.
+You should see a message telling you that Padrino has taken the stage, you should now be able to view the freshly created index page by visiting [http://localhost:3000/index.html](http://localhost:3000/index.html "index.html") in your browser.
+What you see will be a white page with the textline `Hello, Padrino!`.

-Why using the command `bundle exec`?
+Why using the `bundle exec`command ?
 Whenever you use this command, you are using gem version mentioned in the Gemfile.
 Instead of using `start` you can also use `s` (we all love shortcuts, don't we?).

 You may have though it a little odd that we had to manually use index.html in the URL when viewing our start page, this is because our app currently has now idea about routing.
-Lets add some basic routes for displaying our home-, about-, and contact-page with the help of controllers.
+Lets add some basic routes for displaying our home-, about-, and contact-page with the help of a basic routing controller.

 ### First Controller and Routing